Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface.md

 #include "drv/gpio_mux.h"
 ```

 Place the code below into your custom user app init function.
-Modify the the first variable in the function call to match the physical port connection joining the AMDC with the AMDS.
+Modify the first variable in the function call to match the physical port connection joining the AMDC with the AMDS.
 Note this is zero-indexed and the GPIO port per the silk screen is one-indexed.

 ```C
 // Configure GPIO mux